 Looking for a Microsoft Word alternative?
-Let’s see who comes out on top in this Microsoft Word vs Bit epic battle!
+Let’s see who comes out on top in this Microsoft Word vs Bit.ai epic battle!

-Documents are the foundation for any information we create and every team needs a stellar Document Collaboration System.
-Today we are going to compare the Veteran Microsoft Word to Bit.ai the future of documents.
+Documents are the foundation for any information we create and every team needs a stellar document collaboration system.
+Today we are going to compare the Veteran Microsoft Word vs Bit.ai the future of documents.

 This is why we created Bit.ai – to help make dynamic documents that:

 - Have the ability to incorporate every type of digital content you throw at it

 - Allows you to collaborate with peers in an intelligent way

 But, you don’t have to take our word for it.